 Is this slide, fact, statement, quote or number completely relevant to my audience?

-Would they be far better served by me them simply sending them a self – explanatory email asking them to call me if they have any questions when they’ve read it?
+Would they be better served by me them simply sending them an email instead?

 4. You get to connect